camunda-community-hub/spring-zeebe/README.md

 zeebe.client.cloud.region=bru-2
 ```

-You can also confige the connection to a self-managed Zeebe broker:
+You can also configure the connection to a self-managed Zeebe broker:

 ```properties
 zeebe.client.broker.gateway-address=127.0.0.1:26500
 zeebe.client.security.plaintext=true
 ```

-## Connect to Zeebe Broker
+## Connect to Zeebe

 Add the `@EnableZeebeClient` annotation to your Spring Boot Application: